techservicesillinois/SecOps-Powershell-CISDSC/docs/static_corrections.md

 # What are we statically correcting?
 Occasionally there are will be some discrepancies between the build kit (GPOs) and the benchmark documentation.
 These will be placed in a 'RecommendationErrors.txt' file when those are provided to 'ConvertTo-DSC'.
 These discrepancies typically fall into one of the following categories.
+Recommendations that failed to find a match will be exported to 'MissingRecommendations.csv' which can be a helpful starting place for tracking down the cause of errors.

 1) Simple typos: This will usually be on the benchmark's end as most registry settings in GPOs are not typed by the user.